bcburin/compact-mip-formulations-for-the-minimum-biclique-cover-problem/README.md

 # Compact MIP Formulations for the Minimum Biclique Cover Problem

-This is the GitHub repository for the paper ``Compact MIP Formulations for the Minimum Biclique Cover Problem'' by Bruno Burin, Hamidreza Validi, Bochuan Lyu, and Illya V. Hicks.
+This is the GitHub repository for the paper "Compact MIP Formulations for the Minimum Biclique Cover Problem" by Bruno Burin, Hamidreza Validi, Bochuan Lyu, and Illya V. Hicks.

 The minimum biclique cover problem aims to find a minimum number of bicliques (i.e., complete bipartite graph) such that every edge of the input graph is covered by at least one biclique.